 As the Vatican financial scandal case resumes, a Cardinal is on trial.

-The trial of a once-powerful Catholic cardinal and nine others, who are accused of financial fraud and a disastrous London property deal paid for with charity funds, continues Tuesday at the Vatican.
+The Vatican resumed the financial fraud trial of a former influential Catholic cardinal and nine others on Tuesday, with claims centered on a failed London property purchase paid for with charity cash.

 Cardinal Angelo Becciu, who was serving as Pope Francis’ equivalent of chief of staff at the time of the agreement and was later ousted from another position, is being tried alongside high-rolling London financiers and other Church personnel.

-They face charges of theft, fraud, and corruption in connection with the Church’s loss-making purchase of a luxury home in London’s posh Chelsea neighborhood.
+They are accused of embezzlement, fraud, and corruption in connection with the Church’s loss-making purchase of a luxury property in Chelsea, London.

 Becciu was the Vatican’s second-in-command at the time, serving in the Secretariat of State, the Vatican’s most powerful department.